 The sensitivity analysis below was determined based on the Group's exposure to interest rates for non-derivative instruments at the end of the year.
-For floating rate liabilities, the analysis was prepared assuming the amount of each liability outstanding at the end of the year was outstanding for the whole year.
+For floating rate assets and liabilities, the analysis was prepared assuming the amount of each liability outstanding at the end of the year was outstanding for the whole year.
 A 1% basis point increase or decrease is used when reporting interest rate risk internally to key management personnel and represents management's assessment of the reasonably possible change in interest rates.

-For a 1% basis points higher/lower against interest rates and all other variables were held constant, the Group's income before income tax for the years ended December 31, 2023 and 2022 would decrease/increase by \$14,971 thousand and \$6,322 thousand, respectively.
+For the Group's financial assets and liabilities with floating interest rates, if the interest rate were to increase or decrease by 1%, and all other variables were held constant, the Group's pre-tax profit for the years ended December 31, 2024 and 2023 would decreased/increased by \$25,654 thousand and \$14,971 thousand, respectively.